 How many units do I need?

-The minimum number of transferable units required to enter the program is 60 units.* CIIS accepts a maximum of 75 lower division semester units, and will accept up to 9 additional upper division semester units for a maximum number of 84 transferable units. *Transfer students from City College of San Francisco (CCSF), please refer to this guideline.
+The minimum number of transferable units required to enter the program is 60 units.* CIIS accepts a maximum of 75 lower division semester units, and will accept up to nine additional upper division semester units for a maximum number of 84 transferable units.

 What kind of transfer units do you accept?